As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

 A couple can work together on:

-Given the above listed points, managing a relationship is a multifaceted task which involves a range of social qualities connected with emotional intelligence.
+Given the above listed points, managing a relationship is a multifaceted task that involves a range of social qualities connected with emotional intelligence.

 How Emotional Intelligence Affects Communication